nikhilthakur97/DataScout/README.md

 ```
 4.Set up your Gemini API key by creating a .env file in the project root and adding your API

+Paste in your .env file
+GEMINI_API_KEY='Your API key Here'

 ## Usage/Examples